Roebuck Bay Seaplane Base: March 3, 1942 raid

 On March 3, 1942 at 9:20 AM nine A6M2 Zeros and a C5M2 plane strafed the seaplanes at the base.
-The tide was low so most of the planes were far from shore awaiting to be refueled.At the time only two US Navy PBY planes were at Roebuck Bay and no US crews were injured.
+The tide was low so most of the planes were far from shore awaiting to be refueled.
+At the time only two US Navy PBY planes were at Roebuck Bay and no US crews were injured.
 In the raid 70 people killed and 24 aircraft were destroyed, 15 of the aircraft were flying boats at Roebuck Bay seaplane base.
-Some of these planes are still in the bay and can seen about a mile offshore in low spring and king tides.
+Some of these planes are still in the bay and can be seen about a mile offshore in low spring and king tides.

 The United States Armed Forces operating the base at Broome thought the base was out of range of Japanese fighters based in Timor.
 But the planes used had extra fuel tanks added to make the attack.
 The town of Derby, Western Australia north of Roebuck Bay was also strafed on March 3, 1942.